 Covid-19: its role in the growth of an 18-hole game

-20,000 new members have joined clubs since the original lockdown restrictions were lifted
+Covid-19 saw 20,000 new members join golf clubs after the original lockdown restrictions were lifted in May.

 There was a piece in The Guardian a month ago excoriating President Trump.
 Now, a lot of people do this, frequently on apparently quite reasonable grounds.
 This article was in part about his golf.
 Again, there is much to criticise about his golf, not least his apparently limitless capacity for cheating at it.
 But in one detail, the journalist could not have been more wrong.
 “Seriously,” the story read, “what kind of genius invests heavily in a dying sport such as golf?”